xmartlabs/python-template/README.md

 - **mypy**: Static type checker
 - **black**: PEP 8 compliant opinionated formatter

-There is a shortcut under the `/scripts` directory that runs all this tools for you (`./exec.sh format`).
+There is a shortcut under the `/scripts` directory that runs all this tools for you (`./exec.sh format`) or just run `format` inside the dev container.

 ![Screenshot](.docs/images/format.png)

 ## Tests
-We use FastAPI's `TestClient` and `pytest` for testing. `./exec.sh test` shortcut can be used to run all tests.
+We use FastAPI's `TestClient` and `pytest` for testing. `./exec.sh test` shortcut can be used to run all tests or just `test` inside the dev container.

 ## Shell
-There is a shortcut under the `/scripts` directory that opens a python interactive shell inside the docker container.
-It's `./exec.sh shell` and has some useful pre-imported stuff:
+You can start an interactive Python shell inside the dev container in two ways:

+1. Simply run `shell` inside the container.
+2. Alternatively, use the `exec.sh shell` command.

+The shell provides some useful pre-imported stuff:

 - `session`: A SQLAlchemy `Session` object
 - `settings`: An instance of the app settings class